JianxinLin28/Attendify/README.md

 every iOS devices.
 2. Be sure all your logs can be disabled in some way.
 3. Name all your folders starting with a lower case letter, i.e. **stardewValley**
-4. Name all js and ts files with the Pascal Case style, i.e. **MyDude.js** and **YuGiOh.ts**
+4. Name all js and ts files with the Pascal Case style, i.e. **MyDude.js**
 5. For system generated files, please leave it as it is.
 6. The use of StyleSheet: for each page, please make it its own file, and concentrate styles as much as possible.
+Also, please ensure you only use color from the defined colors in AppTheme.js
-7. Your Component functions all start with capital letters!
+8. Your Component functions all start with capital letters!
-8. Almost all other functions start with lower letters!
+9. Almost all other functions start with lower letters!
-9. One file === one page || One file === one functionality
+10. We will not be using ts because the tsconfig file is causing trouble with the Android emulator (Android Studio).

 ### Terminology
 1. Don't use 'class', instead, use 'course'